lief-project/LIEF/doc/sphinx/api/rust/index.rst

 .. note::

-  The API is documented here https://lief.re/doc/stable/rust/lief/ and the nightly doc is here: https://lief-rs.s3.fr-par.scw.cloud/doc/latest/lief/index.html.
+  The API is documented here |lief-rust-doc| and the nightly doc is
+  here: |lief-rust-doc-nightly|.

 .. code-block:: toml